[Investigation] No record of Latvian MEP's 'official' Azerbaijan trip

 But when Eroglu and Bogovič justified their trip to colleagues, they said it was OK for MEPs to go since Ameriks already did it.

-"MEP and vice-chair of the Tran committee, Andris Ameriks, had also visited the Aghali smart village [in Nagorno-Karabakh] previous to us, which further empowered our will to travel," they wrote in an internal email in January, referring to the EU Parliament's transport committee.
+"MEP and vice-chair of the Tran committee, Andris Ameriks, had also visited the Aghali smart village [in Nagorno-Karabakh] previous to us, which further empowered our will to travel," they wrote in an internal email in January this year, referring to the EU Parliament's transport committee.

-Ameriks is a member of the Honor to Serve Riga party, which is part of the European Social Democrats (S&D) group in the EU assembly.
+Ameriks is a member of the Honor to Serve Riga party, which is in the European Social Democrats (S&D) group in the EU assembly.

 His relationship with Azerbaijan goes back to at least 2011, when he was a board member of the Freeport of Riga.